Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Introduction

-\item \textbf{$k$ combinatorial matroids.} If each of the matroids are one of the standard combinatorial types (graphic, laminar, transversal, partition, or a gammoid), then there is a polynomial-time algorithm that uses $1+\sum_{i=1}^k \left( 2\chi(M_i) -1 \right)$ colors \cite{part_decomp_1, part_decomp_2, part_decomp_gammoid}, as all of these types of combinatorial matroids can be efficiently reduced to a partition matroid as a cost of increasing the chromatic number by at most a factor of two \cite{part_decomp_1, part_decomp_2, part_decomp_gammoid}.
-In contrast it is known that no such reduction is possible for some binary matroids~\cite{imposs_1, imposs_2}. \item \textbf{Instance optimality hardness.} It is NP-hard to optimally color the intersection of two general matroids, or even the intersection of a graphic matroid and a partition matroid~\cite{gmpm_hard}, or to optimally color the intersection of three partition matroids~\cite{obszarski}. \end{compactitem}
+\item \textbf{$k$ combinatorial matroids.} If each of the matroids are one of the standard combinatorial types (graphic, laminar, transversal, partition, or a gammoid), then there is a polynomial-time algorithm that uses $1+\sum_{i=1}^k \left( 2\chi(M_i) -1 \right)$ colors \cite{part_decomp_1,part_decomp_2,part_decomp_gammoid}, as all of these types of combinatorial matroids can be efficiently reduced to a partition matroid at a cost of increasing the chromatic number by at most a factor of two \cite{part_decomp_1,part_decomp_2,part_decomp_gammoid}.
+In contrast it is known that no such reduction is possible for some binary matroids~\cite{imposs_1,imposs_2}. \item \textbf{Instance optimality hardness.} It is known that there is no polynomial-time algorithm to optimally color the intersection of two general matroids under the independence oracle model \cite{BercziSchwarcz2021}.
+Further, it is NP-hard to optimally color the intersection of a graphic matroid and a partition matroid~\cite{gmpm_hard,horsch2024rainbow}, or to optimally color the intersection of three partition matroids~\cite{obszarski}, when these matroids are given by an explicit representation. \end{compactitem}

-\paragraph{Bridging the constructive gap.} There are no polynomial-time algorithms known for matroid intersection coloring if even one of the matroids is not one of the standard combinatorial types.
-Our top-level goal is to, as algorithmists, catch up with the combinatorists a bit in this area.
-Ideally, by matching the existential results, previously obtained by nonconstructive proofs, using constructive proofs (polynomial-time algorithms).
-Often exactly matching nonconstructive existential results with constructive existential results is a daunting task.
-Due to this, it is common to either settle for a slightly weaker result, or require slightly stronger preconditions.
+\paragraph{Bridging the constructive gap.} There are no polynomial-time approximation algorithms known for matroid intersection coloring if even one of the matroids is not one of the standard combinatorial types (except via a trivial reduction to Set Cover).
+Our goal is to match the existential results using constructive proofs, which also yield polynomial-time algorithms to find the desired coloring.
+Often, exactly matching nonconstructive existential results with constructive existential results is a daunting task.
+Due to this, it is common to either settle for a slightly weaker result, or require slightly stronger preconditions (c.f.~\cite{Annamalai}).